Emergence of simple and complex contagion dynamics from weighted belief networks: Discussion and Limitations

+Eventually, empirically validated and calibrated models of contagion may facilitate our understanding of how, where, and why misinformation permeates and spreads.
+However, we acknowledge that such a model of belief dynamics may not be necessary to explain, for instance, why rumors follow simple contagion, and protesting follows complex contagion---the risk involved with each action (translated into an adoption threshold) may be enough and accounting for prior beliefs may not be necessary.
 Despite numerous limitations, we believe that our demonstration of rich dynamics from belief interactions provides a strong rationale for developing and using social contagion models that are more firmly grounded in cognitive processes.
-Our model may serve as a useful conceptual framework that allows to examine fundamental classes of contagion dynamics in a unified way.